Disclaimer

 How does compound frequency affect growth?

 More frequent compounding means faster growth.
 Daily compounding grows more than monthly, which grows more than annually.
 This is because interest is added to your balance more often, giving you more periods where you earn interest on interest.
-The effective annual rate is higher than the stated rate when compounding is frequent.
+The effective annual rate is always higher than the stated rate when compounding exceeds once per year.

 Why should I start investing early?